CiscoDevNet/terraform-provider-iosxe/docs/data-sources/rest.md

 ### Read-Only

 - **response** (String) The HTTP response from the HTTP "GET".
-The provider will set it to null-value at the time of HTTP "POST", "PATCH", "PUT", and "DELETE"
+The provider will set it to null-value at the time of HTTP "POST", "PATCH", "PUT", and "DELETE".